Antibody Tests Point To Lower Death Rate For The Coronavirus Than First Thought

 Mounting evidence suggests the coronavirus is more common and less deadly than it first appeared.

-The evidence comes from tests that detect antibodies to the coronavirus in a person's blood, rather than the virus itself.
+The evidence comes from tests that detect antibodies to the coronavirus in a person's blood rather than the virus itself.

-The tests are finding large numbers of people in the U.S. who were infected, but never became seriously ill.
+The tests are finding large numbers of people in the U.S. who were infected but never became seriously ill.
 And when these mild infections are included in coronavirus statistics, the virus appears less dangerous.

 "The current best estimates for the infection fatality risk are between 0.5% and 1%," says Caitlin Rivers, an epidemiologist at the Johns Hopkins Center for Health Security.